Sanchit-99/MealsApp-Flutter/README.md

-# meals
+# MealsApp

-A new Flutter project.
+A flutter application to showcase the usage of navigation using routes and handling Tabs, NavigationDrawer etc.

 ## Getting Started